sfeir-open-source/sfeir-school-web-security/steps/00-my-shopping-app-solution/vulnerabilities.md

-## A08 - Mass assignment

-The endpoint PUT /listitem/{itemId}, to update an item, is vulnerable to mass assignment.
-From what we can see in the postman collection, this endpoint is used to rename the listitem, and set the check/uncheck status.
-However, it is also possible to use it to set the listId field.
-Using that endpoint, you can for instance move an item from your list into the list of another user (to make him buy some product...).

-See exploits/hacks.postman_collection.json > Mass-assignment.

-## A03 - Path traversal
+## A01 - Path traversal

-The /listitem/logo endpoint is vulnerable to path traversal attacks, but only because of the Mass assignment vulnerability (see above).
+The /listitem/logo endpoint is vulnerable to path traversal attacks, but only because of the Mass assignment vulnerability (see below).

 When the user defines the item's logo using the /listitem/logo POST endpoint, the received logoId (which is in fact the logo filename) is validated against a whitelist.
 So these endpoints are not vulnerable as-is (even if it would be even better that the user only send an integer ID, and that the logo filenames are stored in database).